 Killed 11 people in northern California between 1984 and 1985.

-Tortured, killed, and buried the victims in their hideaway in Wilseyville, California.
+Tortured, killed and buried the victims in their hideaway in Wilseyville, California.

-Arrested for shoplifting in San Francisco.
+Mg and Lake were arrested for shoplifting in San Francisco.
 Police found bullets and a silencer in their car.

 Lake killed himself with a cyanide pill at a police station.